VEWOXIC/Universal-Cross-Modal-Time-Series-Forecasting-Pipeline/README.md

 # Universal Cross-Modal Time Series Forecasting Pipeline

-A comprehensive and flexible framework for time series forecasting with support for both PyTorch and PyTorch Lightning.
+A comprehensive, flexible and commonly-used DLinear-like framework for time series forecasting with support for both PyTorch and PyTorch Lightning.
+Easy for time series forecasting model development and comparison.

 This framework supports various traditional time series models, text-embedding based cross-modal forecasting as well as language model-based reasoning approaches.

 ## Table of Contents